Digital Pictures: Full motion video games

 Throughout the 1990s, Digital Pictures continued to design interactive full motion video games for the CD-ROM format.
 Steve Russell worked for the company for a time.
 Several celebrities, including actors Steve Eastin, Corey Haim, Debbie Harry, Yasmine Bleeth, R. Lee Ermey, and Dana Plato; sports stars Scottie Pippen and Mike Ditka; and musical acts INXS, Kris Kross, C+C Music Factory, and Marky Mark and the Funky Bunch, appeared in Digital Pictures games.

-In 1994, when the company was on its height of its popularity, Digital Pictures signed a partnership with Acclaim Entertainment whereas Acclaim would bought out a stake in the company and enabled Acclaim Distribution to handle its titles.
+In 1994, when the company was on its height of its popularity, Digital Pictures signed a partnership with Acclaim Entertainment wherein Acclaim bought a stake in the company and Acclaim Distribution would distribute its titles.

 Controversy

 In the early 1990s, Night Trap was singled out by numerous interest groups and by U.S. senators Joseph Lieberman and Herbert Kohl as evidence that the video game industry was marketing games with graphic violence and other adult content to minors.
 Concern about Night Trap and several other games such as Mortal Kombat helped to bring about the creation of the Entertainment Software Rating Board video game rating system.